Elmaddin Mammadov: Early career

 He started playing football at the age of 9, in the children's football school of the AZAL club, of which he is a pupil.

 Professional career

 AZAL

 He began his professional career as a football player in the reserve squad of FC AZAL in 2011.

 Alga Bishkek

-In 2016–2017, for the first time in his career, he becomes a legionnaire.
+In 2016–2017, for the first time in his career, he became a legionnaire.
 By signing an annual contract with the club of the Premier League of Kyrgyzstan - "Alga" FC.
-He also plays one game in the Kyrgyzstan Cup.
+He also played one game in the Kyrgyzstan Cup.

 Tskhinvali

 In the 2018–2019 season, he spent one season in the club of the first Georgian league - "Tskhinvali".
-Played 8 games in the championship.
+He played 8 games in the championship.
 He also played one game in the Georgian Cup.

 St. Andrews

-In 2019-2020 for 4 months he played in the team "St. Andrews" in the top division of the championship of Malta.
+In 2019-2020 for 4 months he played in the St. Andrews F.C. in the top division of the championship of Malta.

 TC Sports Club

 In 2020, Mammadov signed for Maldivian side TC Sports Club.